cqframework/cqf-exercises/README.md

 The exercises in this repository can be worked using the [codespaces](https://github.com/features/codespaces) feature of Github to allow participants a completely browser-based experience:

-1. Find your Github.com userId (if you don't have one, you can signup [here](https://github.com/signup))
+1. Make sure you are logged in to Github.com (if you don't have an account, you can signup free [here](https://github.com/signup))
-2. Send your Github.com userId to <bryn@alphora.com> so the speaker can add you as an outside collaborator to the Alphora organization
-3. Navigate to the https://github.com/alphora/cqf-exercises repository
-4. Open the repository in a Codespace using the green Code button dropdown (a 4-core machine should be plenty for this)
+2. Open the repository in a Codespace using the green Code button dropdown (a 4-core machine should be plenty for this)

 Note that the first time you open the Codespace will take quite a while, so give it time to initialize.